flyteorg/flyte/rsts/administrator/install/multi_cluster.rst

 First, you'll need to create additional kubernetes clusters.
 For this example, we'll assume you have 3 kubernetes clusters, and can access them all with ``kubectl``.
 We'll call these clusters "cluster1", "cluster2", and "cluster3".

 We want to deploy **just** the Data Plane to these clusters.
-To do this, we'll remove the DataPlane components from the ``flyte`` overlay, and create a new overlay containing **ony** the dataplane resources.
+To do this, we'll remove the DataPlane components from the ``flyte`` overlay, and create a new overlay containing **only** the dataplane resources.

 Data Plane Deployment
 *********************

+NOTE:
+  With v0.8.0 and the entire setup overhaul, this section is getting revisited.
+Keep on the lookout for an update soon

 To create the "Data Plane only" overlay, lets make a ``dataplane`` subdirectory inside our main deployment directory (my-flyte-deployment).
 This directory will contain contain only the dataplane resources. ::